nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/RESTAdapter.rst

         :param $exists: The action to take if the item already exists.
         :returns: An instance of the uploaded item.

-    .. php:method:: restore($path, $dest)
+    .. php:method:: restore($pathId, $destination, $restoreMethod = RestoreMethod::FAIL, $restoreArgument = null)

         Restores the file at a given path to a given destination.

+        :type $pathId: string
+        :param $pathId:
+        :type $destination: string
+        :param $destination:
+        :type $restoreMethod: string
+        :param $restoreMethod:
+        :type $restoreArgument: string
+        :param $restoreArgument:
+        :returns: bool|The

+    .. php:method:: createShare($path, $password = null)

+        Create a share of an item at the supplied path.

         :type $path: string
-        :param $path: The path of the file to be restored.
+        :param $path: The path of the item to be shared.
-        :type $dest: string
+        :type $password: string
-        :param $dest: The destination of the file to be restored to.
+        :param $password: The password of the shared to be created.
-        :returns: The success/fail response of the restore operation.
+        :returns: An instance of the share.

-    .. php:method:: createShare($path, $password = null)

-        :param $path:
-        :param $password:

     .. php:method:: shares()

+        Retrieves the list of shares on the filesystem.

+        :returns: The share list.

     .. php:method:: browseShare($shareKey)

+        Retrieves the items for a supplied share key.

+        :type $shareKey: string
-        :param $shareKey:
+        :param $shareKey: The supplied share key.
+        :returns: An array of items for the share key.

     .. php:method:: retrieveShare($shareKey, $path, $exists = Exists::OVERWRITE)

+        Retrieve the share item for a given share key to a path supplied.

+        :type $shareKey: string
-        :param $shareKey:
+        :param $shareKey: The supplied share key.
-        :param $path:
+        :type $path: string
+        :param $path: The path to which the share files are retrieved to.
+        :type $exists: string
-        :param $exists:
+        :param $exists: The action to take if the item already exists.
+        :returns: The success/failure status of the retrieve operation.

     .. php:method:: deleteShare($shareKey)

+        Deletes the share item for a supplied share key.

+        :type $shareKey: string
-        :param $shareKey:
+        :param $shareKey: The supplied share key.
+        :returns: The success/failure status of the delete operation.

     .. php:method:: unlockShare($shareKey, $password)

+        Unlocks the share item of the supplied share key for the duration of the session.

+        :type $shareKey: string
-        :param $shareKey:
+        :param $shareKey: The supplied share key.
+        :type $password: string
-        :param $password:
+        :param $password: The share password.
+        :returns: The success/failure status of the retrieve operation.

     .. php:method:: alterShare($shareKey, $values, $password = null)

+        Alter the properties of a share item for a given share key with the supplied data.

+        :type $shareKey: string
-        :param $shareKey:
+        :param $shareKey: The supplied share key.
+        :type $values: mixed[]
-        :param $values:
+        :param $values: The values to be changed.
+        :type $password: string
-        :param $password:
+        :param $password: The share password.
+        :returns: An instance of the altered share.

     .. php:method:: fileVersions($path, $startVersion, $endVersion, $limit)